kyhau/aws-notebook/Networking.md

    ([Source](https://aws.amazon.com/blogs/security/how-to-add-dns-filtering-to-your-nat-instance-with-squid/))

 ### ELB
+1. ALB (L7): HTTP, HTTPS, gRPC
+   - Target type: IP, Instance, Lambda
-1. ALB (L7): HTTP, HTTPS; Content-based/Host-based/Path-based routing; Sticky Session, SNI, Auth
+   - Content-based/Host-based/Path-based routing; Sticky Session, SNI, Auth
    - Listener -> Rules -> Target Groups (EC2/ECS/IP) and Health Check
    - Auto scaling does NOT apply to **IP as Target** (e.g. on-prem).
    - In order to use path-routing, need to use HTTPS (decrypt at load balancer).
+1. NLB (L4): TCP, UDP, TLS
+   - Target type: IP, Instance
-1. NLB (L4): TCP, UDP, TLS; provides the ability to have static IP address; SNI
+   - provides the ability to have static IP address; SNI
    - No SG (any traffic can reach NLB);
    - **Use Proxy Protocol v2, source IP preserved** (only when you use EC2/ECS, not **IP as Target**)
-1. CLB (L4 or 7): TCP, SSL, HTTP, HTTPS; Sticky Session
-1. GWLB (L3): IP; GENEVE protocol on port 6081
+1. GWLB (L3 Gateway + L4 Load Balancing): IP
    - GWLBs enable you to deploy, scale, and manage virtual appliances, such as firewalls, intrusion detection and prevention systems, and deep packet inspection systems.
    - L3 (network layer), listens for all IP packets across all ports and forwards traffic to the target group that's specified in the listener rule.
    - It supports a MTU (maximum transmission unit) size of 8500 bytes.
    - It maintains stickiness of flows to a specific target appliance using 5-tuple (for TCP/UDP flows) or 3-tuple (for non-TCP/UDP flows).
+1. CLB (L4 or 7): TCP, SSL, HTTP, HTTPS; Sticky Session
 1. **How to pass the original client IP to the backend for non web application?**
    - Only NLBs supports source IP preserving for **Non-HTTP** applications on EC2 instances.
    - ALBs/CLBs (connect to instances with private Load Balancer IP) do not support source IP preserving.
    - For HTTP services on your instances, you can get the client IP with **X-Forwarded-For header**.
    - For non-HTTP (e.g. SMTP) services, enable **Proxy Protocol** and implement Proxy-protocol in your backend service.
 1. SSL negotiation: change the **security policy** on the ELB to disable vulnerable protocols and ciphers.
 1. SSL Offload: SSL cert needs only live on the Load Balancer, and it performs the encryption and decryption operations.